RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Getting a Guild Widget.md

 Getting a Guild Widget {#gettingaguildwidget}
 ============
-- Execute the, `DiscordCoreAPI::Guilds::getGuildWidgetAsync()` function, while passing in a value of type `DiscordCoreAPI::GetGuildWidgetData`, with a return value of type `auto` or `DiscordCoreAPI::GuildWidgetData`.
+- Execute the, `Guilds::getGuildWidgetAsync()` function, while passing in a value of type `GetGuildWidgetData`, with a return value of type `auto` or `GuildWidgetData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp